A penalty notice is an on-the-spot fine, which is often issued for parking or minor traffic offences.

 If you receive a penalty notice you can:

-If you have received a penalty notice from the State Debt Recovery Office and you have elected to have the matter heard by a court, the office will issue a court attendance notice (CAN) giving you a date to attend court.
+If you have received a penalty notice from Revenue NSW and you have elected to have the matter heard by a court, the office will issue a court attendance notice (CAN) giving you a date to attend court.
 Once this notice has been issued it cannot be withdrawn.

 On the first day at court you will be asked if you are pleading guilty or not guilty to the offence in the penalty notice.
 You may have decided to plead guilty, but want to explain any extenuating or special circumstances to the court which might affect the penalty.